bass3fas/requirement-analysis/README.md

 - **View Booking History**

 This diagram was created using a tool like Draw.io to visually represent how actors interact with the system.

+## Acceptance Criteria

+### Importance of Acceptance Criteria
+Acceptance criteria play a crucial role in Requirement Analysis by defining clear and measurable conditions that a feature or system must satisfy to be accepted by stakeholders.
+They help ensure alignment between the development team and business goals, improve clarity, and serve as a benchmark for testing and validation.

+**Key Benefits:**
+- **Clarity and Communication:** Ensures all stakeholders understand the expected outcomes of a feature.
+- **Quality Assurance:** Acts as a standard for testing to confirm that the feature meets user requirements.
+- **Scope Management:** Prevents scope creep by clearly defining the boundaries of the feature.

+---

+### Example: Acceptance Criteria for the Checkout Feature
+**Feature:** Checkout for Booking Management System

+**Acceptance Criteria:**
+1. Users must be able to select a property and available dates.
+2. The system must validate the selected dates and check property availability.
+3. Users must be able to provide payment details and complete the booking process.
+4. The system should display a confirmation message after successful payment.
+5. An email receipt with booking details must be sent to the user within 2 minutes of payment completion.

+**Testing the Feature:**
+- Test cases should verify functionality, such as validation of payment details, handling of unavailability, and email receipt generation.
+- Non-functional aspects like system response time (email receipt within 2 minutes) must also be validated.

+---

+Acceptance criteria act as a shared understanding of what the feature must achieve, guiding both development and quality assurance efforts.